 Confusion matrix of decision tree of depth 3, version 1

+To PD: Please convert this to image format

-The precision, recall and F1 score will be identical to the depth 2 decision tree.
+The precision recall and F1 score will be identical to the depth 2 decision tree.
 In real life, we usually prefer the simplest model possible if it is as good or almost as good as the complicated ones.
 Although the first depth 3 decision tree has a better F1 score, but it also introduces one more unclassifiable node and one more rule.
-The second depth 3 decision tree actually does no better than the depth 2 one.
+The second depth 3 decision tree does no better than the depth 2 one.

-To constrain the complexity of the decision tree, there are usually three methods.
+To constrain the complexity of the decision tree, there are usually three methods:

-Constrain the depth of the tree.
-This is probably the most direct way of constraining the complexity of the decision tree.
+Constrain the depth of the tree: This is probably the most direct way of constraining the complexity of the decision tree.

-Constrain the lower bound of the number of records classified into a node.
-For example, if after splitting, one child node will only contain very few data points, then it is likely not a good splitting.
+Constrain the lower bound of the number of records classified into a node: For example, if after splitting, one child node will only contain very few data points, then it is likely not a good splitting.

-Constrain the lower bound of information gain.
-In our case, the information gain means lower Gini impurity.
+Constrain the lower bound of information gain: In our case, the information gain means lower Gini impurity.
 For example, if we set a criterion that each splitting must lower the information gain by 0.1 then the splitting will likely stop soon, therefore confine the depth of the decision tree.

 We will see algorithmic examples on more complex dataset later in this chapter.

+Note

 When the number records in a splitting node is small, the Gini impurity reduction is no longer very representative.
 It is the same idea as in statistical significance.
 The larger the sample size is, the more confident we are about the derived statistics.
 You may also hear the size of the decision tree.
 Usually the size is not the same as the depth.
 The size refers to the total number of nodes in a decision tree.
 For a symmetric decision tree, the relationship is exponential.

-Regression Tree
+Exploring regression tree

 The regression tree is very similar to a classification tree.
 A regression tree takes numerical features as input and predicts another numerical variable.

+Note

 It is perfectly fine to have mix-type features like some of them are discrete and some of them are continuous.
 We won’t cover such examples due to space limitation, but the intuition is straight forward.
 I will leave one example in the exercising chapter.

-There are two most important visible differences.
+There are two very important visible differences:

 The output is not discrete labels but numerical values

-The splitting rules are “not” similar Yes or No questions.
+The splitting rules are “not” similar to Yes or No questions.
 They are usually inequalities for values of certain features.

 In this section, we will just use a one-feature dataset to build a regression tree that logistic regression classifier won’t be able to classify.
-I created an artificial dataset with the following code snippet.
+I created an artificial dataset with the following code snippet:

 def price_2_revenue(price):